 The game programmer can influence all the elements, with the sole exception of what is generated by the game engine (built-in) which can only be altered by modifying the game engine java source.
-The important step is to figue out what needs to be modified to produce the desired effect.
-A little trial and error will help, but you can ask for help at the Developer's Pub forum.
+The important step is to figure out what needs to be modified to produce the desired effect.
+A little trial and error will help, but you can ask for help in our Support section.